buddhist-uni/buddhist-uni.github.io/_courses/form.md

 ## The Course
 This course proceeds in three parts: history, community, and practice.

-The history portion of the course is the longest and describes the entire history of Buddhism.
-The second section analyzes this history to highlight the role of the monastic community, and the third section zooms all the way in to the individual practices.
+The history portion of the course is the longest and describes the entire history of Buddhism; the second section analyzes this history to highlight the role of the monastic community; and the third section zooms all the way in to the individual practices.

 ### Introduction
 On forms and the formless.